 RESPONDING TO COVID-19

-Squads Abroad is excited and eager to welcome back volunteers into our Program Countries this summer.
+Squads Abroad is excited and eager to welcome back volunteers into our Program Countries.
 After more than a year of suspended operations due to Covid-19, we are taking every precaution to reopen our doors with the health and safety of our volunteers, staff, and community members at top of mind.

 *Due to the rapidly evolving nature of the COVID-19 pandemic, all squad re-start plans are subject to change.
 Check with your faculty leader or Program Associate for the latest information regarding your squad.

 Now more than ever, our community partners count on your continued support to ensure we can empower them to meet their health and economic goals.
 We want you to know that because of your past and current support, we continue to look toward our future with great hope and optimism knowing that our work with community partners will overcome these obstacles.
 Squads Abroad has persisted through many global crises over our history and persevered by creating innovative solutions to weather unanticipated events.
 In addition to now offering TeleSquads for volunteers, read more below on how our teams are adapting programs to best position our partner countries for continued impact regardless of in-person participation of volunteers.

 For additional information, please feel free to review the following resources:

 Frequently Asked Questions

 We appreciate the trust you place in our teams, both nationally and internationally when you participate in our programs.
 Please review the following frequently asked questions for more information about how we are responding to Covid-19 and how we are preparing for the re-opening of in-person squad operations.
 If you have any additional questions please feel free to reach out to email@example.com

 What is squad’s assessment process in deciding when to resume operations in a country?